 Our #1 priority as a parent is to raise our kids to know and love Jesus.
 Yet, many of us feel ill-equipped to teach our children WHAT we believe, let alone WHY we believe it.
 In the words of Natasha Crain, author of Keeping Your Kids on God’s Side, “we have to stop winging our Christian parenting and start getting in shape to prepare our kids for what’s ahead.”

 Our kids will be questioned about their faith, which is why we need to prepare them ahead of time.
 In order to be able to defend their beliefs, they must understand why they believe what they do.
 They must have opportunities to ask questions and explore God’s Word on a level they can comprehend.
-Here are some suggested resources for elementary aged children to build a lasting faith and encourage spiritual growth.
+Here are 7 suggestions for elementary-aged children to build a lasting faith and encourage spiritual growth.

 Each God Time Card contains four 10 minute devotionals to be completed throughout the course of a week.
 Each week focuses on a different theme, such as gratitude, honesty, or contentment.
 Each devotional includes a Bible verse, an explanation of that verse, a short activity, and a prayer.My girls (ages 4 and 6) complete this with me after school/during snack time four times during the week.
 They are an excellent way to expose your children to God’s Word, encourage them to grow spiritually, and build character development.